Hiver Analytics - Dashboard design

 Designing an effective dashboard for Hiver's analytics module

 2 designers, 1 PM, 4 developers

 Hiver is an email management tool that works inside Gmail and allows team inboxes to streamline their workflow.

-Dashboards are a component within Hiver’s analytics.
-Dashboards allow Supervisors and Admins to quickly gauge the health of their team and stay on top of the key operational metrics for the shared mailbox they are responsible for.
+Analytics was one of the most requested features.
+There was no way for Team leaders and Admins to gauge the health of their team and stay on top of the key operational metrics (resolution time of emails, workload) for the shared mailbox they are responsible for.

 Build a way for admins and supervisors to stay on top of their key performance metrics.
 The platform must be actionable and easy to consume.

 1. Conducting user interviews and gathering data

 We conducted user interviews along with the product managers and Customer Success team, and I analyzed the data gathered.
 Gathering accurate data was crucial in this project.
 I collected user requirements and pain points from past data and multiple data points from the interviews and PMs.